-Paul Heron is a lawyer, socialist and activist.
-He is the senior solicitor and founding member of the Public Interest Law Centre after many years of working in the law centres movement.
+Paul is a lawyer, socialist and activist.
+He is the senior solicitor and founding member of the Public Interest Law Centre after many years working in the law centres movement.

-Paul specialises in domestic public law work.
-Outlined below are some of his cases that have not only helped affect real change for his clients, but have had a wider impact, with many more people benefiting from his strategic approach to litigation.
+He specialises in domestic public law work.
+His cases have not only helped affect real change for his clients, but have had a wider impact with many more people benefiting from his strategic approach to litigation

 R (Ambrose) v Westminster Council( CO/7671/2010) – Representing the Claimant in a judicial review to determine what duties were owed to her and her step son following their being placed in temporary accommodation within another borough, whilst the child still attended a school within Westminster.
 Case revisited Stewart v Wandsworth, considering the provision of accommodation to those with children of school age outside the Housing Act 1996.